IBM/optimize-procurement-and-inventory-with-ai/tutorials/spss.md

 This tutorial assumes you have an IBM Cloud account.
 Go to the link below to sign up for a no-charge trial account - no credit card required.
   - [IBM Cloud account](https://tinyurl.com/y4mzxow5)

-### Create a modeler flow within Watson Studio on IBM Cloud to view the data
+##  Watson Studio on IBM Cloud to view the data
 The first step in this tutorial is to set up your IBM Cloud [Watson Studio service](https://cloud.ibm.com/catalog/services/watson-studio).
 See the video below to help you create your free
 IBM Watson Studio service.